DashikiBulbasaur/chartodo/README.md

 # CHARTODO

 This is a simple TODO cli application that's of my own design.
 It's currently a WIP and is far from usable.
 For more information, please look at planning.txt.
-I wrote it before I started on the program and it's what I use for, well, planning.
+I wrote it before I started on the program and it's what I use for planning.

 ## Why the name CHARTODO